Manishfoodtechs/Habit-O-Circle/README.md

 You Dont need database to add user. on login.php change in array to accommodate your friends.

 # Can I improve it?
 - Yes sure welcome!!!
-Please open a issue or contact me on my email over my profile.
+Please open an issue or contact me on my email over my profile.
 - I really want to remove all dataabels with some new innovative UI.
 You can Help.